theoperatore/andrew-bot-discord/docs/logs.md

 I created a new workspace named `Alorg Notifications` and added a new integration to it named AndrewBot Notifier via slack's api page.
 Then created a new Incoming Webhook for the andrewbot channel.
 Copied the webhook url and added it as an environment variable to watchtower and there we go.

 Now I got notifications.

+### Sunday March 29, 2020

+Ok I have separated out my discord app from the api http server.
+I think I'm all set to start doing actual commands now.

+The last thing that I want to automate is the `version`.
+Every time I commit to master, I want it to bump the patch version.
+I wonder if I need to do something with a github workflow? maybe an environment variable during the build step?
+I dunno.
+I'll look into it later.
+For now, I'll just manually bump the versions as I see fit.